John Payne Collier

 John Payne Collier (11 January 1789 – 17 September 1883) was an English writer and scholar.
 He was well known for publishing many books on Shakespeare.
 However, his reputation has declined as a result of the Perkins Folio forgery.

-Reporter and solicitor
+Reporter and barrister

 His father, John Dyer Collier (1762–1825), was a successful journalist, and his connection with the press obtained for his son a position on The Morning Chronicle as leader writer, dramatic critic and reporter, which continued until 1847; he was also for some time a reporter for The Times.
 He was summoned before the House of Commons in 1819 for giving an incorrect report of a speech by Joseph Hume.
 He entered the Middle Temple in 1811, but was not called to the bar until 1829.
 The delay was partly due to his indiscretion in publishing the Criticisms on the Bar (1819) by "Amicus Curiae".

 Controversial Shakespearean scholar

 Collier's leisure was given to the study of Shakespeare and the early English drama.
 After some minor publications, he produced in 1825–1827 a new edition of Dodsley's Old Plays and in 1833 a supplementary volume entitled Five Old Plays.
 In 1831 appeared his 3-volume History of English Dramatic Poetry to the Time of Shakespeare and Annals of the Stage to the Restoration, a badly arranged but valuable work.
 It obtained for him the post of librarian to the 6th Duke of Devonshire, and, subsequently, access to the chief collections of early English literature throughout the kingdom, especially to the treasures of Lord Ellesmere at Bridgewater House.
 Other publications included a script in 1828 under the title The Tragical Comedy or Comical Tragedy of Punch and Judy.

 He produced the Memoirs of Edward Alleyn for the Shakespeare Society in 1841.
 He followed up this volume with the Alleyn Papers (1843) and the Diary of Philip Henslowe (1845).
 Collier used these opportunities to commence a series of literary fabrications, as the debates of the following decades revealed.
 His 8-volume edition of the Works of Shakespeare began to appear in 1842.
 His edition attracted criticism from his long-time friend, the literary historian Revd.
 Alexander Dyce, who nonetheless also found much to commend in it, including Collier's biographical essay.
 In 1847 he was appointed secretary to the Royal Commission on the British Museum.